-Our cash, cash equivalents and restricted cash was approximately \$4.1 million as of December 31, 2023, which is inclusive of restricted cash of \$1.3 million which was deposited in accordance with the Fourth Amendment with Woodforest, and is not anticipated to be sufficient to support operations beyond the third quarter of Fiscal 2024 unless we reduce our cash burn rate to cover operations further, sublease all or a portion of the San Diego Lease, sell the Facility for amounts above its term note payable, or raise additional capital.
-(See Note 13 - Debt and Note 23 - Subsequent Events for more information.)
-As of the filing of this Report, the Company's cash balance is approximately \$3.4 million, which is inclusive of approximately \$1.1 million of restricted cash.
-Regardless of whether we are able to reduce our burn rate or sell or out-license certain assets or parts of the business, we will need to raise additional capital in order to fully execute our near and long-term business plans.
-It is our goal to implement one or more potential options described above to allow us to have a cash runway for at least 12 months from the date of the filing of this Report.
-However, there can be no assurance that we will be successful in implementing any of the options that we are evaluating.
+Our cash, cash equivalents and restricted cash was approximately \$6.4 million as of March 31, 2024, which is inclusive of restricted cash of \$1.1 million, of which \$0.9 million was deposited in accordance with the Fourth Amendment with Woodforest.
+Subsequent to March 31, 2024, we received Private Placement net proceeds of approximately \$14.1 million.
+As of the filing of this Quarterly Report on Form 10-Q our cash balance of approximately \$17.9 million, which is inclusive of \$1.1 million of restricted cash, is not anticipated to be sufficient to support operations through the first quarter of Fiscal 2025, unless we sell the Facility for amounts near or above our Term Loan or the Term Loan is restructured.
+We are evaluating a possible transaction based on current interest in the Facility which would minimize cash outlay and allow us to have a cash runway for at least 12 months from the date of the filing of this Quarterly Report.
+However, there can be no assurance that we will be successful in implementing.